bloominstituteoftechnology/web-module-project-lifecycle/README.md

 Commit your code regularly and meaningfully.
 This helps you and any collaborators in case you ever need to return to old code for any number of reasons.

-## Instructions

-### Task 1: Project Set Up

-- [ ] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository in your terminal
-- [ ] Use CRA to create a new React app in this repository
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.

-Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into main (student's Repository). **Please don't merge your own pull request**
-- [ ] From the home page of your repo, make sure you have your branch selected
-- [ ] Copy the URL and paste it into Canvas

 ### Task 2: Minimum Viable Product